-- e) Cancellation of races in one fleet shall not affect the races in another fleet. - f) The regatta, as a whole, will be considered a complete event if the Gold Fleet finishes a minimum of three races, regardless of the number of races completed by the other fleets.
-If the regatta is completed, prizes will be awarded to all fleets that have completed one or more races. - g) Entries The regatta is open to any member in good standing of the IDNI-YRA or IDNIYRA Europe.
-Fees and entry dates are set by the continental organization hosting the event.
+e) Gold Cup Racing There shall be seven races scheduled for each fleet at the Gold Cup and sailed alternately.
+Cancellation of races in one fleet shall not affect the races in another fleet.
+The regatta, as a whole, will be considered a complete event if the Gold Fleet finishes a minimum of three races, regardless of the number of races completed by the other fleets.
+If the regatta is completed, prizes will be awarded to all fleets that have completed one or more races.